 James regularly advises on money laundering issues, most recently in relation to major casinos and during the sale of a £60m hotel.
 He has significant experience in relation to issues of disclosure and legal professional privilege, including advising on LPP during the Coulson/Brooks phone-hacking trial.

 James practises in all areas of financial services regulation, including advising firms on compliance, anti money laundering and investigations.
 He has acted in major regulatory cases including in relation to LIBOR and Interest Rate Hedging Products.
 He recently acted in Roberts v FCA UKUT 0408 (TCC) (concerning the collapse of Catalyst Investments).
+He acted for a firm subject to disciplinary proceedings by the London Stock Exchange.
+He has also acted in a judicial review of the Guernsey Financial Services Commission concerning disciplinary action against directors of a Guernsey firm.
 See the Banking & Financial Services section of his profile.

 James regularly acts in international arbitrations as sole or junior counsel, and has experience of arbitrations under DIFC, LCIA, ICC and GCC Commercial Arbitration Centre rules.
 Current and recent work includes:

-James has acted in commercial claims for and against airlines, in aviation-related judicial reviews, and in claims under EU law and the Montreal Convention.
+James has acted in aviation-related judicial reviews, commercial claims for and against airlines, and in claims under EU law and the Montreal Convention.
 He has good knowledge of ICAO, EASA and CAA regulation, as well as aircraft financing issues.